public interface Operation

 This method ensures this in terms of read access by returning only a single instance or null

-based on the provided class instance whose type extends the Algorithm
+based on the provided class instance whose type extends the Algorithm interface.<T extends Algorithm> boolean supportsAlgorithm(java.lang.Class<T> type)

 java.lang.String getIdentifier()

-types ought to be representable by a function name.
+Operation types ought to be representable by a function name.

-The following ensures that this contract is met when overriding the method.Function
+The following ensures that this contract is met when overriding the method.Function instances.java.lang.String stringify(java.lang.String[] children)

 java.lang.String asDerivative(Function[] children, int derivationIndex)

-(through methods like getOperator()
+by the Operation (through methods like getOperator() or getIdentifier()).

-One important feature of the Function
+One important feature of the Function is the ability to create

-derivatives by calling the Function.getDerivative(int)
+derivatives by calling the Function.getDerivative(int) method.

-method ought to call the method defined below in order to
+Implementations of this Function method ought to call the method defined below in order to

-form the derivation based on the child nodes of the abstract syntax tree of the given Function
+form the derivation based on the child nodes of the abstract syntax tree of the given Function node.children - The child nodes of a AST node referencing this operation.derivationIndex - The index of the input node which ought to be derived.String which should be parsable into yet another AST.java.lang.String getOperator()

 int getArity()